Sohou08/Hadoop-Spark/file_format/readme.md

 #### Tips

 __Compression__:  Compressed data reduces the reading time,thus the delay of data processing.
-Snappy is optimized for speed of execution, especially when decompressing data
+Snappy is optimized for speed of execution, especially when decompressing data.
+Gzip is more optimized to compression than decompression.
+Snappy seem to be suitable for Hot data whereas Gzipp and bzip2 are used for cold data.

 __Serialization__ : Serialization is a process of converting a file into a stream of bytes.